Wellingborough Council will be hosting a ceremony on Monday 13 March to mark the celebration of Commonwealth Day and all are welcome to attend.

-The event, which is now in its fifth year, will take place in front of the council’s Swanspool House from 10.00am and residents are advised to arrive by 9.55am.
-The celebration is one of more than 700 similar events taking place throughout the UK and around the world.
+The event, which is now in its third year, will take place in front of the council’s Swanspool House and is one of more than 700 similar events taking place throughout the UK and around the world.

 The ‘Fly a Flag for the Commonwealth’ initiative is again catching the imagination of thousands of participants from all walks of life, inspiring them to join with others throughout the Commonwealth.
-As a collective public expression of commitment to the Commonwealth, it enables participants to show appreciation for the values the Commonwealth upholds, and the opportunities offered for friendship and cooperation with fellow Commonwealth citizens of all ages around the world.
+As a collective public expression of commitment to the Commonwealth, it enables participants to show appreciation for the values that the Commonwealth upholds, and the opportunities offered for friendship and cooperation with fellow Commonwealth citizens, young and old, around the world.

-Bruno Peek LVO OBE OPR – Originator and Commonwealth Pageant master, of 'Fly a Flag for the Commonwealth’, said: "I am amazed how quickly this event has caught the public imagination in the UK and around the Commonwealth.
-We are only in our fifth year, and the participation of so many people of all ages and from all walks of life shows the enormous potential of this project and of the Commonwealth.
-It is a positive and uplifting way for people to link with and assist fellow citizens of the Commonwealth in a family that spans across oceans and continents.
-There is a real sense of promise, and hope for the future in this current troubled world of ours.”
+Bruno Peek LVO OBE OPR – Originator and Commonwealth Pageantmaster, of 'Fly a Flag for the Commonwealth’, said: "I am amazed how quickly this event has caught the public imagination in the UK and around the Commonwealth.
+We are only in our third year, and the involvement of the Army Cadet Force this year, along with the participation of so many people of all ages and from all walks of life, shows the enormous potential of this project and of the Commonwealth.
+It is a positive and uplifting way for people to link with and assist fellow citizens of the Commonwealth in a family that spans across oceans and continents.”